Tag Archives: Bar Life

 13) If you owe someone money its always a good idea to repay them in the bar.
 They should instantly buy you a beer at the minimum, if not then they are cunts!

-14) Toasting is expected when downing shots, its basic good manners.
-Also I like to toast the first Guinness or decent beer when out for an expected long session.
+14) Toasting when downing shots is basic good manners.
+I also like to toast the first Guinness or decent beer when starting a long session

 15) It is ok to drink alone, an oldie but perfectly fine.
 Might look edgy after all, and if you are there long enough you will meet other like minded people soon enough, if you want!